aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

 Copy the API URL from the output for later use in the testing section.
+If deploying CI CD driven solution, [navigate back to deployment steps](cicd-driven-solution/README.md#deployment).

 ## Testing